info442-spr22/e-team/Readme.md

-Team name: E-Safety
+# E-Safety

-Roles:<br>
+##Team Members
-Alan: PM <br>
+Alan: PM
-Stephanie: Developer<br>
+Stephanie: Developer
-Xiao Xiao: UX/UI<br>
+Xiao Xiao: UX/UI
-Jacqueline: Developer<br>
+Jacqueline: Developer
+Yuemin: Developer

-Team meetings weekly:<br>
+**Team meetings weekly:**
 Thursday: 8pm

-What are our problem statements:
+##Mission Statement
+>To help UW students identify possible dangerous routes and sites ahead of any potential crimes or factors that people may want to avoid.

+## Problem Statements
-Big city / campus safety - growing population
+**Big city / campus safety** - growing population
-Safety of college students - campus/off-campus safety Early dection of noncommunitable diseases
+**Safety of college students** - campus/off-campus safety
+**Early dection of noncommunitable diseases**

 The development of big cities and individuals living on college campuses, safety and risks of students has gotten worse over the past decade.